MacPass/MacPass/README.md

 #MacPass

-There are a lot of iOS KeePass tools around but a distinct lack of a good OS X version.
+There are a lot of iOS KeePass tools around but a distinct lack of a good native macOS version.
-KeePass can be used via Mono on OS X but lacks vital functionality and feels sluggish.
+KeePass can be used via Mono on macOS but lacks vital functionality and feels sluggish and simply out of place.

-MacPass is an attempt to create a native OS X port of KeePass.
+MacPass is an attempt to create a native macOS port of KeePass on a solid open source foundation with a vibrant community pushing it further to become the best KeePass client for macOS.

-##Disclaimer
-The Project is in heavy development.
-Beware that I'm going to shift things around so stuff is going to break.
-A lot.

 ##Download

-I'm trying to upload binaries for all the tags I create along the way.
-Use it with caution, it's unfinished.
-Really!

-All releases can be found at [Github](https://github.com/mstarke/MacPass/releases).
+All pre-built releases can be found at [Github](https://github.com/mstarke/MacPass/releases).

 ##How to Build